Nihar-Thampi/Tax-Bot/README.md

 # SA Tax Chatbot

-A chatbot that answers questions about the South African Income Tax Act No. 58 of 1962, plus offline tooling to fine-tune a local LLM on the Act and to scan bank statements for likely tax deductions.
+A chatbot that answers questions about the South African Income Tax, plus offline tooling to fine-tune a local LLM on the Act and to scan bank statements for likely tax deductions.